Nitesh-AI/Microbit/README.md

 <b>This Github Repository contains Experimental Code for Microbit</b>

-Above code is tested to work on both microbit V1.5 and V2.0
+Below Microbit is tested to work on both microbit V1.5 and V2.0

 To test Above code :</br>